 Day 5: Dhampus to Landruk (1628m/5hrs)

-The trail today goes across rhododendron forests and through a series of Gurung villages.
-We shall explore the villages and learn about the tradition, culture, and lifestyle of the Gurung people.
-After about an hour or more from Dhampus, we reach the village of Pothana, from Pothana we can have an excellent view of Mt.
+Today the trail goes through rhododendron forests and past a series of Gurung villages.
+En route, we will explore the villages and learn about the tradition, culture, and lifestyles of the Gurung people.
+After about an hour or more from Dhampus, we reach the village of Pothana, from where we can have an excellent view of Mt.
 Machhapuchre.
-After an hour, steep uphill hike through rhododendron forest with the views of Annapurna to the south and the Hiunchuli to the north, and the Phewa lake to the southeast, we will finally arrive at the village of Deurali.
-After lunch, we follow a well-marked trail to the Gurung village of Landruk.
+After an hour's steep uphill hike through rhododendron forest with the views of Annapurna to the south and the Hiunchuli to the north and the Phewa lake to the southeast, we will finally arrive at the village of Deurali.
+After lunch, we will follow a well-marked trail to the Gurung village of Landruk.
 Overnight in Landruk.

 Day 6: Landruk to Ghandruk (2012m/4-5hrs)

-From Landuk, we shall continue our trek to Ghandruk.
-It takes about 4 hours to reach Ghandruk.
-The trail descends slowly through terraced rice fields, cross over the Modi Khola, and then finally ascends.
-The trial is over stone cobbled steps with the view of Annapurna at a close range until the village of Ghandruk.
+Today we leave Landuk and continue our trek to Ghandruk.
+The trail descends through terraced rice fields.
+We cross over the Modi Khola and then ascend over stone steps to the village of Ghandruk.
 In Ghandruk, visit the Gurung museum and the village monastery.
 Overnight in Ghandruk.

 Day 7: Ghandruk to Tadapani (2610m/4 hrs)

-In the morning, enjoy breakfast with the spectacular golden view of the Himalayan range.
 Ghandruk offers an excellent view of Annapurna south, Hiundchuli, Gangapurna, Annapurna, and Machhapuchre.
-After breakfast, continue our trek to Tadapani.
-The trial traverse rhododendron and oak forests, with the opportunity to spot different species of birds found in this region and reach Tadapani in the afternoon.
+Enjoy your breakfast with the spectacular golden view of the Himalayan range.
+After breakfast, we will continue our journey towards Tadapani.
+The trail traverses through rhododendron and oak forests, with the opportunity to spot different species of birds.
 Tadapani will be our last stop before heading towards the least populated area of the Annapurna Conservation area.
 Overnight in Tadapani.

 Day 8: Tadapani to Muldai (3637m/6-7hrs)

-We leave the main trekking trail and continue to ascend on a less defined path through the old-growth forests where we may be fortunate enough to see Himalayan Thar, Hyrax, and Langur monkeys.
-Finally, we rise above the tree line and gain stunning views of the Annapurna and reach the yak pastures at Timuje.
+We leave the main trekking trail and continue to ascend on a less-defined path through the old-growth forests.
+We might be to see Himalayan Thar, Hyrax, and Langur monkeys.
+Finally, we rise above the tree line with stunning views of the Annapurna and reach the yak pastures at Timuje.
 Timuje perched high on the hillside with fantastic views of Annapurna South and Himulchuli.
 After lunch, we ascend to the ridge, which provides spectacular views of Dhaulagiri and its surrounding peaks.
-This section of the trek is magnificent, and we are now well off the main trail.
-Continuing down the opposite side of the ridge, we drop into a smaller rhododendron forest and arrive at Muldai.
+This section is magnificent, and we are now well off the main trail.
+We continue down the opposite side of the ridge through a small rhododendron forest and arrive at Muldai.
 Overnight in Muldai.

 Day 9: Muldai to Khopra (3660m/6-7hrs)

-As the weather in the morning, will be clear, and the views of the mountains better.
-Therefore, we start early in the morning.
-In the beginning, it is a slight uphill hike, and then we descend traversing rhododendron forest and finally reach Dhankharka.
+We start early in the morning as the views will be clear.
+In the beginning, It is a slight uphill hike, and then it is a gradual descent to Dhankharka.
 After a relaxing lunch, we begin our ascent to the stunning location of the lodge at Kopra.
-The views here are amazing and some of the best in the entire Annapurnas.
-Dhaulagiri dominates the scene and towers above the deepest gorge in the world, the Kali Gandaki.
+The views here are amazing and some of the best.
+Dhaulagiri dominates the scene and towers in the background.
 Overnight in Khopra.

 Day 10: Explore Khopra-Hike to Khayer Lake (4660m/7-8 hrs)

-After breakfast, we shall hike in the direction of Mount Annapurna South for the best views of Himalayan peaks, including Fishtail 6997m (Machhapuchhre), Huinchuli (6434m), Annapurna South (7219m), Annapurna Fang (7647m), Nilgiri South (6839m) on the north and Dhaulagiri (8167m), Tukuche peak (6920m), Dhampus Peak (6012m) in the west.
-Those who feel fit enough and motivated for a big day hike.
-Depending on the weather condition, the hike to the sacred Khayer Lake is well worth the effort.
+After breakfast, we hike towards Mt.
+Annapurna South for the best views of Himalayan peaks, including Machhapuchhre, Huinchuli, Annapurna South, Nilgiri South to the north, and Dhaulagiri, Tukuche peak, Dhampus Peak in the west.
+Those who seem fit enough and motivated for a big day hike can hike to the sacred Khayer Lake.
 The views are outstanding, and we will trek along an ancient pilgrimage trail to the site of the annual Bhadau Purnima Festival.
 The trail contours the steep hillsides and takes us even closer to the impressively sheer cliff face of the Annapurna.
-In the late afternoon, we will descend back to our community lodge at Khopra(option is also available to stay in a tented camp).
+In the late afternoon, we will descend back to our community lodge at Khopra.
 Overnight in Khopra.

 Day 11: Khopra ridge to Swantha (2400m/6-7hrs)